 Failure to Warn/Marketing Defects

 If you or a family member has been hurt because of a dangerous or defective product, you need to understand your legal rights, including the right to file a lawsuit against the responsible party in a court of law.
-Product liability cases can have multiple theories of liability, including failure to warn or defective marketing, design, or manufacturing.
-The experienced Pembroke Pines product liability lawyers at Cohn & Smith can help you investigate the particulars of the accident that harmed you or your loved one and develop a plan for pursuing maximum compensation through the legal process.Bringing a Defective Product Lawsuit in Florida
+Product liability cases can have multiple theories of liability, including failure to warn or marketing defects.
+The experienced Pembroke Pines product liability lawyers at Cohn & Smith can help you investigate the particulars of the accident that harmed you or your loved one and develop a plan for pursuing maximum compensation through the legal process.Bringing a Marketing Defect Lawsuit in Florida

 Generally speaking, product liability lawsuits fall under the umbrella of negligence law (though some may also sound in contract law, such as a breach of warranty claim).
 In negligence cases, the party seeking to recover money damages must prove that the defendant had a legal duty, that the defendant breached that duty, that the plaintiff was damaged, and that there was a link of causation between the defendant’s breach of duty and the damages to the injured person.
 In some product liability cases, a plaintiff may travel under a theory of strict product liability; this can hold a seller, distributor, or manufacturer accountable for damages resulting from and defective product even if the defendant made reasonable attempts to ensure the safety of the product.
 A knowledgeable product liability attorney can advise you as to whether your case can proceed under a theory of strict liability or whether a different cause of action might be more appropriate.